(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 So when you were talking about how there was this was connection to the art world and like a sort of a dominant narrative at the time musically, DJs getting wise – was that pop rock, US pop rock stuff and other pop rock stuff?

 But the art world which I mean from our perspective, your perspective was building some momentum in the ‘80s in a big way.
-I think that’s something we were all very excited about because the feeling was there was this hunger and this yearning and need for other music styles and fusion of music styles.
+I think that’s something we were all very excited about because the feeling was there was this hunger and this yearning and need for other music styles and fusion of music styles and pop culture.
 Is that what you mean?
 And that appealed more to you and perhaps because of other people that you were spending time with, that were dancing and coming along to gigs.
 Did that draw you to a much more experimental place in a sense, musically, DJ-wise?

 John: Yes, definitely.
 But also because it was that DIY ethos.
 We did the artwork for the posters and flyers ourselves.
 I mean we did a Flares and the content of the Flares poster, we chose Salvador Dali and we put him in a big set of flares.